Overview of gun laws by nation: Taiwan

-Both rifles and handguns can be held by citizens, albeit with strict controls.
-An unusual feature of the rules are specific provisions for indigenous people, and self-made weapons.
-Gun owners in Taiwan are required to receive regular inspections every two years as well as random inspections by the police.
+Taiwan has extremely strict gun control for all persons in the country, though some carveouts used to be made for indigenous Taiwanese persons.
+Some argue that the strict policy endangers the homeland to potential invasion by mainland China.
+An unusual feature of Taiwan's gun control scheme was a specific provision for indigenous people, allowing black powder muzzleloader-type single shot rifles for hunting, though in the pursuit of a total gun control policy, even indigenous persons of Taiwan have lost their right to use and own even these guns as of 2021.
+There is an absolute "zero tolerance policy" for owning guns in Taiwan.
+The indigenous people that were allowed a carve out to the absolute-no-guns policy though are increasingly antagonistic against the mainly Han Chinese that are seen as foreign occupiers that restrict the natural right of indigenous peoples of Taiwan to own and use guns for hunting and other purposes.

 Thailand

 A firearm license in Thailand is only granted for the following uses: self-defense, property protection, hunting, or sporting.
 Applicants for a firearms license must be at least 20 years of age (the age of majority under the Civil and Commercial Code), have a record of good behavior, have an occupation and receive income, and have a permanent address in Thailand with a name "listed in the house registration specifically in the area where you are applying for a license, for at least six months".
 A license may not be issued to anyone who is a repeat criminal offender or mentally unstable.
 The application fee for most firearms licenses is 1,000 Baht for each license or unit; a license for possession and use of air rifles is 200 Baht per license/unit.; carry licenses are also 1,000 Baht per license.
 Since October 2017 citizenship is required to purchase and use firearms.
 A person is also not allowed to carry his gun without an additional permit for concealed carry.
 Fully automatic firearms and explosive devices are prohibited.

-The amended 2017 law will cover weapon suppressors, electric darts, and new types of fireworks including bang fai (locally-made rockets) and talai ("rocket-like fireworks with a circular wing").
+The amended 2017 law will cover weapon suppressors, electric darts, and new types of fireworks including bang fai (locally made rockets) and talai ("rocket-like fireworks with a circular wing").
 The amendment further provides that anyone who creates a bomb scare may be subject to convictions of up to three years of imprisonment and/or fined up to 60,000 Baht.
 Another significant change is that only Thais will be permitted to register a gun with the authorities.
 Formerly, foreigners residing in Thailand could also apply for weapons permits.
 The Act already prohibits the manufacture, purchase, ownership, use, ordering, or import of firearms or ammunition, except by persons who have been granted a license from the local registrar.
 Violation of this provision is punishable with convictions including imprisonment for a period of between one and ten years and/or fines of between 2,000 and 20,000 Baht.